Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 Release Manager.

-Larger bug-fixes, demos, or examples have to be developed in branches and follow the same integration process even though those don't need to follow the Guidelines for Features or Small Features and the approval process.
+Larger bug-fixes, demos, or examples have to be developed in branches and follow the same integration process but do not need to follow the Guidelines for Features or Small Features and the approval process.